Why Should I Create An Outline for my Book?

 I have been sitting on a book idea for months and don’t know how to go about getting started writing.

 I know what the outlining pain points are and it’s why I’m going to share a chapter outline example.
 I’ll also tell you the best types of books to create using the outlining process shared.

 TYPES OF BOOKS

-How-to books provide helpful instructions in a style of writing that isn’t overly technical and is more conversational.
+How-to books provide helpful instructions in a style of writing that isn’t overly technical and instead is more conversational.

-Below is a sampling of different types of How-to books, the list as you can probably guess could go on forever.
+Below is a sampling of different types of How-to books.
+The list as you can probably guess could go on forever.